Houston Child Custody Lawyer

 Choose Houston Child Custody Attorney of Frank E. Mann

 For any matter related to possession or access to children, turn to a child custody lawyer near you that you can trust.
-Our Houston child custody lawyer.
-Our firm has handled thousands of local custody cases for over 33 years and can help you realize the family living situation you desire.
+Our Houston child custody firm has handled thousands of local custody cases for over 33 years and can help you realize the family living situation you desire.

 Call us at (713) 903-8112 today for a free case evaluation with a child custody attorney near you!